 However, if your e-Bike doesn’t meet the EAPC regulations, such as if the motor exceeds 250W or if the power output exceeds the speed of 25 km/h, it will need to be registered, insured, and taxed as a motor vehicle, and a driver’s license will be required.

 What types of roads/paths one can ride an e-bike on in the U.K.

 As stated before, if your e-Bike meets the EAPC requirements it is legally classed as a normal pedal bike.

-This means that riders can use their e-Bikes on traditional cycle paths and anywhere else pedal bikes are allowed, and are similarly prohibited from riding in any area that expressly prohibits traditional bikes (a major example of where cycles are prohibited are sidewalks / footpaths).
+This means that riders can use their e-Bikes on traditional cycle paths and anywhere else pedal bikes are allowed and are similarly prohibited from riding in any area that expressly prohibits traditional bikes (a major example of where cycles are prohibited are sidewalks/footpaths).

-For pedal bikes (both traditional and electric), using cycle lanes are not mandatory, but may be the safer option for riders.
+For pedal bikes (both traditional and electric), using cycle lanes is not mandatory, but may be the safer option for riders.
 Cyclists are also allowed to use lanes shared by bikes and pedestrians, but if it is expressly segregated, riders must stay to the side that is intended for cyclists.